awarzu/Surf/README.md

 ## License

-This project is licensed under the terms provided in the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.